Variational Bayes latent class approach for EHR-based phenotyping with large real-world data: Materials and Methods

 The model likelihood for the $i^{th}$ patient is given by

-where $\beta^D$ associates the latent phenotype to patient characteristics, $\eta_i$ is a patient-specific random effect parameter and parameters $\beta^R,\beta^Y,\beta^W$ and $\beta^P$ associate the latent phenotype to patient characteristics and biomarker availability, biomarker values, clinical codes and medications respectively. $X_i$ represents $M$ patient covariates, such as demographics ($X_i = X_{i1},...,X_{i,M}$).
-The mean biomarker values are shifted by a regression quantity $\beta^Y_{j,M+1}$ \footnote{$M+1$ is to account for the regression intercept} for patients with the phenotypes compared to those without.
-Sensitivity and specificity of binary indicators for clinical codes, medications and presence of biomarkers are given by combinations of regression parameters.
+where $\beta^D$ associates the latent phenotype to patient characteristics, $\eta_i$ is a patient-specific random effect parameter and parameters $\beta^R,\beta^Y,\beta^W$ and $\beta^P$ associate the latent phenotype and patient characteristics to biomarker availability, biomarker values, clinical codes, and medications respectively. $X_i$ represents $M$ patient covariates, such as demographics ($X_i = X_{i1},...,X_{iM}$).
+The mean biomarker values are shifted by a regression quantity $\beta^Y_{j,M+1}$ for patients with the phenotype compared to those without \footnote{$M+1$ is to account for the regression intercept}.
+The sensitivity and specificity of binary indicators for clinical codes, medications and the presence of biomarkers are given by combinations of regression parameters.
 For instance, in a model with no patient covariates, sensitivity of the $k^{th}$ clinical code is given by $expit(\beta^W_{k_0} + \beta^W_{k_1})$, while specificity is given by $1-expit(\beta^W_{k_0})$, where $expit(\cdot) = exp(\cdot)/(1+exp(\cdot))$.
-We validated this model with a real-world example, namely paediatric T2DM.
-Table~\ref{table:modelExample} indicates how the Bayes LCA phenotyping model maps to this disease area.
+We validate this model with a real-world example, namely pediatric T2DM.
+Table~\ref{table:modelExample} indicates how the composite Bayes LCA/regression phenotyping model maps to this disease area. $f(\bm{\cdot})$ in eq(~\ref{eqn:likelihood}) represents the probability function that will depend on the specific disease application of the model.

-Informative priors are used to encode known information of the predictive accuracy of HbA1c and Glucose laboratory tests for T2DM.
-The biomarker priors inform a bimodal receiver operating characteristic (ROC) model since the biomarkers are normally distributed.
-The prior values were selected to correspond to an area under the ROC curve (AUC) of 0.95 ~\citep{hubbard2019bayesian}.
+Informative priors are used to encode known information on the predictive accuracy of Glucose; $Y_{i1} = \mathcal{N}(90.6 + 42D_i, 16.93)$ and HbA1c; $Y_{i2} = \mathcal{N}(5.4 + 1D_i, 0.45)$ laboratory tests for T2DM.
+The biomarker priors inform a receiver operating characteristic (ROC) model since the biomarkers are normally distributed.
+The prior values were selected to correspond to an area under the ROC curve (AUC) of 0.95~\citep{hubbard2019bayesian}.